samiraliyev573/Red-List-Bot/README.md

 # Red-List-Bot
-Red List bot that informs you about endangered species
+Red List bot that informs you about endangered species.

 # How to run chatbot
+## Note: If you are using windows, simply double click on the InstallationWindows.bat and it will install all the necessary files.

 1. Clone the repository from github https://github.com/samiraliyev573/Red-List-Bot